cogniteam-admin/Nimbus.Library.Components.ROS/generic-webcam-with-mic/README.md

 Link to component in nimbus hub

 # Short description
-* amcl is a probabilistic localization system for a robot moving in 2D.
-It implements the adaptive (or KLD-sampling) Monte Carlo localization approach (as described by Dieter Fox), which uses a particle filter to track the pose of a robot against a known map
+* Provides code to capture audio from a microphone and transport it to a destination for playback, and The usb_cam_node interfaces with standard USB cameras.

 # Example usage
 ```
-docker run -it cognimbus/amcl roslaunch usb_cam_clear.launch
+docker run -it cognimbus/generic-webcam-with-mic:latest roslaunch usb_cam_clear.launch
 ```